'Random desires for a certain kind of architecture'. Joël Andrianomearisoa. 8 Sep - 26 Nov 2022

-You can now virtually visit Joël Andrianomearisoa’s last show at our gallery in calle Sallaberry.
-3D complete show!
+You can now virtually visit Joël Andrianomearisoa's last show at our gallery in calle Sallaberry.
+Check here the complete show in 3D!

 Joël Andrianomearisoa participates in group show Kubatana